neon-iot/sdrcomsys/README.md

 ## The material of this course is available in Spanish and English
 The slides which contains the Lectures can be found in the "SLIDES" folder.
-The proposed schedule of the course can be found in the "DOCS" folder.
+While the proposed schedule of the course can be found in the "DOCS" folder.

 ## Main topics